rabbitholecomputing/SCSI2SD-util-V6/README.md

 # SCSI2SD-util-V6 Native+Universal Mac App (Cocoa)
 New repo for Xcode based SCSI2SD application for V6 boards.
+This utility will "just build" with Xcode 12

-Building for Mac OS 10.6:
+Alternative instructions for building for Mac OS 10.6 (Snow Leopard, from 2008) -
--
 * You must open up the MainMenu.xib AS SOURCE CODE and do the following:
 	* replace translatesAutoresizingMaskIntoConstraints="NO" with